-This is a wedding day I will never forget.
+This wedding at The Palazzo Grande is a day I will never forget.
 I worked this day as a second photographer under Ruthie Isaacson, a Colorado wedding photographer that traveled to Michigan for this wedding.
 Ruthie specializes in Catholic weddings and hired me on as her second for the day after finding me on Instagram.
-I didn’t get to attend the wedding reception for this event but still had the best experience!
+I didn’t get to attend the full wedding reception for this event but still had the best experience!

 Catholic Wedding Ceremony in Hamtramck

-Catholic weddings are so different than any other wedding I took on in 2024.
 Catholic weddings feature an entire Mass, which can take about an hour to hour and a half, with a lot of traditions.
 There are quite a few photographers out there, like Ruthie, that specialize in Catholic weddings because of all the special parts of it.
-I actually grew up as a part of the Catholic Church, so I was already familiar with many parts of the Mass.
+I actually grew up Catholic, so I was already familiar with the Mass.
 Before becoming a full time photographer I actually worked as a teaching assistant at a private, Catholic school where we attended Mass three times a week.
-It’s a little crazy seeing my 3rd graders in high school now.
-It’s wild to see them grown up when I remember them as little, sometimes sassy, kids.
-While I no longer attend a Catholic Church, I was honored to be a part of this wedding.

 The wedding mass was held in a beautiful church, St. Florian Church, located in Hamtramck Michigan.
-This is an absolutely stunning church.
 I spent a lot of time just taking in the beauty of the stained glass and architecture when I first arrived.
 My former church was not anywhere as stunning as this one.
-The stories told through stained glass were the same, but depicted in a different way.
 This church is Polish and had many fliers, bibles, and even part of the Mass in Polish.
 While I don’t speak Polish, I was able to keep up with the traditions because it stays the same across services.
-It was just a language change (which was still really cool to experience).
-The organ player spoke with a heavy Polish accent and did a beautiful job playing music throughout service.
+The organ player did a beautiful job playing music throughout service.
 One of the priests also spoke entirely in Polish- it seemed that some parts of the service were dual language while other parts were exclusively Polish or exclusively English.
 It was interesting to experience!

 After the ceremony, we had very limited time for photos up near the alter.
 We quickly captured family portraits, something that I organize instead of taking photos of as a second photographer.
 As soon as we were done, lights inside were being turned off ushering us out so Adoration could begin.
 I was able to get a few photos of the couple leaving the church, which turned out fantastic.